Notice

 To do this, first generate a trace containing only generation commands.
 This can be done

-by using --only-commands C_Digest
+by using --only-commands C_Digest:

-with the first trace to bypass
+For subsequent traces, pass --resume-from with the first trace to bypass

 the testing of generation commands: